Part of the Lancaster Diocese

 Implementation – How will we deliver the curriculum?

-We use a ‘read to write’ approach to the teaching of English, to develop and improve both reading and writing skills.
+We use a ‘read to write’ approach in our teaching of English, to develop and improve both reading and writing skills.
 We use carefully selected, vocabulary rich texts as a vehicle for teaching reading and writing.

 Using Oak National Academy as our base structure, children follow clear based learning around an ambitious model text, that allows them to develop vocabulary, contextualised spelling, punctuation and grammar.
 Units start by engaging children in a variety of oracy and reading activities, so that they fully understand the text and are able to ‘read as a writer.’
 Reading as a writer is a key component of our approach as children analyse the model text to understand the techniques the author has used and the subsequent effect on the reader.